 Construction Environmental Management Plan

-A detailed CEMP is to be prepared and submitted to Council.
+A detailed Construction Environmental Management Plan (CEMP) is to be prepared and submitted to Council.
 The CEMP shall document all environmental related commitments for each Stage of development including but not limited to mitigation, management, restoration, monitoring, and reporting detailed in the approved ASSMP, SMP, DMP, SWGMP, UFP, VMP, and WFMP.

 The CEMP is to be developed so that it can receive new information gathered from ongoing monitoring and modelling and be adapted as necessary to accommodate any necessary design changes and /or contingency measures.

-The monitoring requirements in the ASSMP, SMP, SWGMP, UFP, VMP, and WFMP shall be included the CEMP to include,
+The monitoring requirements in the ASSMP, SMP, SWGMP, UFP, VMP, and WFMP shall be included the CEMP to include:

-Analysis of all monitoring and sampling data against baseline data and approved thresholds (in the approved CEMP), limits and triggers,
+Analysis of all monitoring and sampling data against baseline data and approved thresholds (in the approved CEMP), limits and triggers; and

-At least six (6) monthly reporting during subdivision construction works for at least five (5) years or until the issue of a subdivision certificate for Stage 5, whichever is the later.
+At least six (6) monthly reporting during subdivision construction works for at least five (5) years or until two years following the issue of a subdivision certificate for Stage 5, whichever is the later; and

+Reporting on the performance of the road pavement, bioretention basin, bio pods and the North South drain by the project engineer or other professional with sufficient experience and capabilities in road pavement, construction, and establishment of bioretention basins and stormwater detention systems for Council’s acceptance demonstrating compliance with the Approved Design; and

+In the event the report required by item c identifies failures, the report shall provide an alternative design that will prevent future and ongoing failures for the civil works of the subdivision; and

-Annual reporting hereafter until the final maintenance bond is returned
+Annual reporting hereafter until the final maintenance bond is returned.

 The CEMP, including the independent environmental audit of compliance with the CEMP, is to be submitted to Council for approval prior to the commencement of each stage.
 Any non-compliance/s are to be satisfactorily addressed before commencement of the following stage.